 Karst sensitive areas include geologic features, such as fissures, sinkholes, underground streams, and caverns, and are generally the result of irregular limestone formations.
-The subject property is located within an area where sinkholes may potentially allow hydrologic access to the Floridan Aquifer System.
-Best available data indicates there are no known geologic features on the subject property.
+The subject property is located within an area where sinkholes may potentially allow hydrologic access to the Floridan Aquifer System, however, best available data indicates that no sinkholes or known indicators of sinkhole activity are located on the subject property.